-Rules of the British Society for Immunology ("the Rules”)
+Rules of the British Society for Immunology (the “Rules”)

 The British Society for Immunology’s (the Society) governing instrument is its Articles of Association (the Articles).

-5. The Forum shall consist of:
+12. The Forum shall consist of:

-a. the trustees (ex officio);
+a.
+The President (ex officio);

-b. the chief executive of the Society (ex officio);
+b.
+The chief executive of the Society (ex officio);

 i.
-Two regional representatives – Scotland;
+One regional representative – Scotland;

 ii.
-Two regional representatives – England;
+One regional representative – England;

 iii.
 One regional representative – Wales;